Washington Capitols

-The Washington Capitols were a Basketball Association of America (forerunner of the National Basketball Association) team based in Washington, D.C. from 1946 to 1951.
-The team was coached from 1946 to 1949 by NBA Hall of Famer Red Auerbach.
+The Washington Capitols were an American professional basketball team based in Washington, D.C. from 1946 to 1951 that played in the Basketball Association of America, the National Basketball Association and the American Basketball League.
+The team was coached from 1946 to 1949 by NBA Hall of Famer Red Auerbach and owned by entrepreneur Mike Uline, who immigrated to the US from the Netherlands at age 16.

 History

 The team was founded in 1946 as a charter BAA team; it became a charter NBA team in 1949.
 It folded on January 9, 1951 (with a 10–25 record).

 The Capitols were one of seven teams that quickly left the NBA: The NBA contracted after the 1949–1950 season, losing six teams: The Anderson Packers, Sheboygan Red Skins and Waterloo Hawks jumped to the NPBL, while the Chicago Stags, Denver Nuggets and St. Louis Bombers folded.
 The league went from 17 teams to 11 before the 1950–1951 season started.
 Midway through the 1950–1951 season, the Washington Capitols folded as well, bringing the number of teams in the league down to ten.

 Earl Lloyd, the first African American athlete to play for an NBA team, debuted for the Capitols in Rochester, New York on October 31, 1950.

-The franchise played the 1951–52 season in the American Basketball League, but the team folded again in January, 1952.
+The franchise played the 1951–52 season in the American Basketball League, but the team folded again on January 11, 1952.
 The main reason why the team folded for the second time was related to them and the ABL being sued by the NBA if the new Capitols tried to take the NBA team name's history from them as well.

 The teams wore green and white.
 The NBA returned to the Washington, D.C. area in 1973, when the Baltimore Bullets became the Capital Bullets, and later Washington Bullets, now known as the Washington Wizards.

 The Capitols' 81.7 win percentage in the BAA's inaugural season was the highest in the NBA until surpassed by the Philadelphia 76ers in 1966–67.
-The Capitols captured two Divisional Championships: (1946–47 and 1948–49) and made the playoffs in (1947, 1948 tie-breaker, 1949 and 1950).
+The Capitols captured two Divisional Championships: (1946–47 and 1948–49) and technically made the playoffs in all of the seasons they were able to play in full (1947, 1948 tie-breaker, 1949 and 1950).

 Winning streaks

 The Washington Capitols are also noteworthy for two long win streaks during their short history.
-In 1946, the Capitols won 17 straight games — a single season streak that remained the NBA's longest until 1969.
-The 15–0 start of the 1948–49 team was the best in NBA history until the Golden State Warriors broke it in 2015–16 by starting 24–0, though the Houston Rockets had previously tied the Capitols' record in 1993–94, and later, tied by the Cleveland Cavaliers in 2024–25.
+In 1946, the Capitols won 17 straight games — a single season streak that remained the BAA/NBA's longest until 1969.
+The 15–0 start of the 1948–49 team was the best in BAA/NBA history until the Golden State Warriors broke it in 2015–16 by starting 24–0, though the Houston Rockets had previously tied the Capitols' record in 1993–94, and later, tied by the Cleveland Cavaliers in 2024–25.